Rhinorex

 Rhinorex is a genus of kritosaurin hadrosaur from the Late Cretaceous Neslen Formation, in central Utah.
 Its exact placement in time is uncertain, though it probably dates to 75 million years ago and was discovered in estuarine sediments.

+Discovery

+The holotype specimen BYU 13258 is composed of a partial but mostly articulated skeleton, which includes the skull, the vertebral column, a partial pelvis, and skin impressions.